Autodesk/cloud-compute-cannon/etc/bionano/README.md

 ### Autoscaling Lambdas

+**Before** uploading lambdas, ensure that they at least run correctly in a simulated AWS runtime:

+	./bin/lambdas-validate

+This *will* produce some errors, e.g. "The security token included in the request is invalid".
+This is good!
+It means the script has loaded the necessary npm modules, and started up ok.
+If you see different errors, or no initial log of "LambdaScalingAws.hx:40: handlerScaleUp" then you may have issues with packaging the script, and it will likely NOT work in AWS.

-This will package up the lambdas and deploy them in the region:
+If that looks good, test packaging up the lambdas for deployment in AWS:

 	cd etc/bionano/aws/cloudformation/lambda-autoscaling
 	./deploy --dryrun -k <AWS_ACCESS_KEY_ID> -s <AWS_SECRET_ACCESS_KEY> -t <dev|qa|prod> -n <subnet1,subnet2,...> -g <security group id>

-Remove the `--dryrun` flag to actually upload to AWS.
+If that looks good, remove the `--dryrun` flag to actually upload to AWS.

+**IMPORTANT**

+After you have deloyed the AWS lambda functions, go into the lambda tab in the AWS panel (https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions -> Lambda name -> Monitoring -> View logs in Cloudwatch) and inspect the logs of the new lambdas.
+They should output various log statements and no errors.
+If you see errors

+#### Autoscaling Lambdas Notes

 To get the autoscaling group the lambda searches for a tag (that starts with):